Advocacy and Resource Center – ARC

 Utility Bill Payment Assistance- Emergency HEAP - Winter Crisis Program until March 31, 2021.
 Summer Crisis Program runs July - September.

-If you would like to speak to someone and discuss your unique situation, please email the ARC at arc@lorainccc.edu, and ask to schedule an appointment.
-In your email, tell us some days and times that are convenient for you.
+If you would like to speak to someone and discuss your unique situation, please schedule an appointment.
 You may also request an appointment by calling (440) 366-4ARC (4272).
-We also suggest following the ARC on Facebook @LCCCARC.
+We also suggest following the ARC on Facebook and Instagram @LCCCARC.
 We post current information on many valuable community resources.